Some of these statues must have snuck onto campus the way they do not belong. (I apologize in advance to Art History majors.)

 7. Tightrope Walker ★★★☆☆

 I respect this statue.
 It’s not confusing, its name isn’t deceiving, and in comparison to some of the other obnoxiously large (and simultaneously stupid statues), the Tightrope Walker is very considerate with the amount of space it takes up.
-I might even bump this up to a three and a half; walking on a tightrope with a man on your shoulders is no easy fear.
+I would even bump this up to a three and a half; walking on a tightrope with a man standing on your shoulders is pretty impressive.

 Hamilton really knows how to strike a pose.
-He stands pridefully in front of the Hamilton Hall.
-I can almost hear him bragging about how his name is on the hall.
+He stands pridefully in front of Hamilton Hall—I can almost hear him bragging about how he has a building named after him.
 Four stars for confidence, we should all walk into class with this level of self-assurance.

 He’s not just thinking, he’s overthinking.
 Le Penseur is the most relatable statue on campus.
 He could be calculating the score he must get on an upcoming exam in order to get an A in the class, wondering why he got rejected from an on-campus club when he thought the coffee chat had gone pretty well, or simply having an existential crisis.
 Free Le Penseur and free us.

 This statue has a powerful stance and an even more intimidating gaze.
-If you put Le Marteleur and Le Penseur across from each other, Le Marteleur would definitely call out Le Penseur for just sitting there instead of doing something productive.
-I give him four stars, mostly because I’m too afraid to rank him any lower, please don’t judge me Le Marteleur.
+If you put Le Marteleur and Le Penseur across from each other, Le Marteleur would definitely scold Le Penseur for just sitting there instead of doing something productive.
+I give him four stars, mostly because I’m too afraid to rank him any lower.
+Please don’t judge me Le Marteleur.

 3. Scholar’s Lion ★★★★★